crim-ca/weaver/docs/source/package.rst

 Furthermore, `Weaver` will *extend* (as needed) any provided ``schema`` during :ref:`Process Deployment <proc_op_deploy>` if it can identify that the specific :term:`OAS` definition is inconsistent with other parameters.
-For example, if ``minOccurs``/``maxOccurs`` are provided by indicating that the :term:`I/O` must have exactly between [2-4] elements, but only a single :term:`OAS` object is defined under ``schema``, it will be converted to the corresponding array, as single values are not permitted in this case.
-Similarly, if the range of items was instead [1-4], the :term:`OAS` definition would be adjusted with ``oneOf`` keyword, allowing both single value and array representation of those values when submitted for :ref:`Process Execution <proc_op_execute>`.
+For example, if ``minOccurs``/``maxOccurs`` were provided by indicating that the :term:`I/O` must have exactly between [2-4] elements, but only a single :term:`OAS` object was defined under ``schema``, that :term:`OAS` definition would be converted to the corresponding array, as single values are not permitted in this case.
+Similarly, if the range of items was instead [1-4], the :term:`OAS` definition would be adjusted with ``oneOf`` keyword, allowing both single value and array representation of those values, when submitted for :ref:`Process Execution <proc_op_execute>`.

 Below is a summary of fields that are equivalent or considered to identify similar specifications (corresponding fields are aligned in the table).
-Note that all :term:`OAS` elements are always nested under the ``schema`` field, where appropriate as per :term:`OpenAPI` specification.
-Other :term:`OAS` fields are still valid, but not explicitly handled to search fo corresponding definitions in :term:`WPS` and :term:`CWL` contexts.
+Note that all :term:`OAS` elements are always nested under the ``schema`` field of an :term:`I/O`, with parameters located where appropriate as per :term:`OpenAPI` specification.
+Other :term:`OAS` fields are still permitted, but are not explicitly handled to search for corresponding definitions in :term:`WPS` and :term:`CWL` contexts.

 +-------------------------------------+---------------------------------------+-------------------------------------+
 | Parameters in :term:`WPS` Context   | Parameters in :term:`OAS` Context     | Parameters in :term:`CWL` Context   |